Volunteers use new mobile app to support recreation growth management

-“Data blitz” events take place every other Tuesday through the fall to collect information on thousands of campsites in the county.
+“Data blitz” events take place through the fall to collect information on thousands of campsites in the county.

 Local volunteers are incredibly motivated and have provided the equivalent of eight full-time recreation positions in recent years.
 We aim to double the number of volunteers and have a four-fold impact through this program and the new mobile app!